Ultra-luxury Sapphire condominiums unveiled at Inner Harbour's Westbay Marina

 Sapphire at Westbay Quay

-, the second and final phase of the up-market Westbay Quay development slated for Head and Lyall streets in Esquimalt, will launch with a limited collection ultra-luxury oceanside residences valued into the millions of dollars.
+, the second and final phase of the up-market Westbay Quay development slated for Head and Lyall streets in Esquimalt, will launch with a limited collection of ultra-luxury oceanside residences valued into the millions of dollars.

 “Sapphire is one of the most luxurious and prestigious new-build real-estate offerings on Vancouver Island,” said David Price, partner at Victoria development firm Tenfold Projects, which spearheaded the nearby Swallows Landing community that several years prior brought international acclaim to the shores of Esquimalt for its luxury highrise homes and sweeping views of Victoria’s Inner Harbour waterfront.

 “Swallows Landing is among a handful of projects on Vancouver Island that fall into the category of true high-end living, and its sought after estates are the inspiration for Sapphire’s gorgeous offerings positioned to take in the incredible views of the harbour, downtown Victoria and the Salish Sea.”

 Comprised of only six suites, the five-storey Sapphire features two full-floor layouts in the form of an 1,862 square foot top floor penthouse – which recently sold for $3 million – and a 3,500 square foot sub-penthouse spread across the fourth floor with pricing just shy of $4.5 million.

 |A rendering of Sapphire at Westbay Quay, a six residence, ultra-luxury phase of Esquimalt's Westbay Quay development now selling at the Westbay Marina.
 Tenfold Projects

 Levels two and three are split between a duo of two-bedroom homes sized from 1,755 to 2,217 square feet with a starting price of $1.84 million.

 Richly appointed, Sapphire’s finishings and craftsmanship will appeal to even the most discerning buyers with $125 per square foot of custom interior design included in the price and in addition to an ample base suite demising provision.